JD Supervised Research

 A student ordinarily may not undertake a Supervised Research project more than once.
 Students proposing to take Supervised Research for a second time must disclose this on their application.

 A Supervised Research project will not be approved when the proposal repeats work for which credit is currently being or has previously been granted in another course or for which the student has been compensated during employment.

 Proposals may call for research to be completed in one or two semesters and students may assign the associated credits to one or both semesters (i.e., they may receive 1 credit in each semester or 2 credits in either semester).
-Only 2 credits, however, will be awarded and credit allocations must be finalized before the end of the add/drop period in the project's first semester.
+No more than 2 credits will be awarded for one project, and credit allocations must be finalized before the end of the add/drop period in the project's first semester.